Caller Line Identification¶

 Field details:

-• Rewrite CLI: A CLI can be rewritten.
-For example, you can add 123456789 in the CLI box and then rewrite by adding 987654321 in the rewrite CLI box.
-(For more advanced CLI manipulation, see Advanced CLI Match & Manipulation below.
+in the rewrite CLI box.
+(For more advanced CLI manipulation, see Advanced CLI Match & Manipulation below. -

 P-Asserted-ID Use Case